-- Students should sit in the same seat each class session.
-Please display name tents to make it easier for the instructor to keep track of attendance and participation. - Class starts and ends on time.
-If a unique situation arises such that you must come in late or leave early, please inform your professor ahead of time and sit in an open aisle seat close to the door. - Students should remain in attendance for the duration of class, except in an emergency. - All phones and other electronic devices should be turned off, with the exception of computers/tablets that are strictly used for the purpose of this class. - We expect that you will treat this course as a professional engagement.
+- Please display name tents to make it easier for me to keep track of attendance and participation. - Class starts on time.
+If a unique situation arises such that you must come in late or leave early, please inform me ahead of time and sit in an open aisle seat close to the door. - Students should remain in attendance for the duration of class, except in an emergency. - All phones and other electronic devices should be turned off, with the exception of computers/tablets that are strictly used for the purpose of this class. - We expect that you will treat this course as a professional engagement.
 Please do not carry on private conversations during class. - Follow the Code of Academic Integrity.
 On behalf of the majority of the students who make an honest effort in this class, we will take action against anyone suspected of breaching this Code.
 Students caught cheating will receive a grade of "F" for the course and will be remanded to the appropriate school disciplinary board.